AndyGlx/FullControl-GCode-Designer/README.md

   <img src="https://github.com/AndyGlx/Images/blob/master/Logo%20NEW%20(white%20BG).gif" width="600">
 </p>

-Software for designing GCode for additive manufacturing (or for other processes that use GCODE such as laser cutting)
+Software for designing GCode for additive manufacturing (or for other processes that use GCode such as laser cutting)

 See www.fullcontrolgcode.com for more information and tutorial videos